rgsommer777/02-Homework/README.md

 # Approach
 I refined the look and feel of the original repository and added links and screenshots to the Portfolio page.
 Additionally, I updated email, phone, LinkedIn and GitHub links and added alink to my resume.

+In Git Hub, I updated my profike information including bio, contact and other info.

 - index.html
 - contact.html
 - portfolio.html